 Windows Vista and later offer two mechanisms to accommodate monitors with a high pixel density (dots per inch, DPI): enlarged system fonts and whole-window bitmap scaling.
 Unfortunately, trying to make all your applications work with either setting can be aggravating, thanks to a combination of lazy developers and bad decisions made by Microsoft.

 This page is intended to help users of high DPI settings understand and fix those problems.
-Note we only cover traditional Windows desktop applications, not Windows Store (“Metro, Modern, Universal”) applications.
-The latter use a different API which provides its own scaling mechanism.
+We only cover traditional Windows desktop applications, not Windows Store (“Metro, Modern, Universal”) applications.
+These use a different API which provides its own scaling mechanism.

 - Scaling Methods describes the available scaling methods